rafaelvaal/data-science-assessment/README.md

+# Data Engineering Take-Home Assignment: Nature Conservation & Geospatial Data

-Feel free to set up this notebook using condo, or your own kernal / virtual environment.
+Feel free to set up the jupyter notebook in this container using conda, or your own kernal / virtual environment.
 To make it easier, you can set up the notebook using this docker with the potentialy libraries you might need.

 #### To start using a prepared Docker image,
 - 1 navigate to this shared folder in your terminal, and then load up docker and run the docker file to pull in needed libraries